Soft-CAM: Making black box models self-explainable for medical image analysis: Explainability metrics

 \subsection{Activation precision and activation sensitivity}

-Let $\mathcal{X} = \{\bf{X}\}_{i=1}^n$ denote a set of input images, $\mathcal{M} = \{\bf{M}\}_{i=1}^n$ the corresponding binary segmentation masks, and $ \mathcal{S} = \{\bf{S}\}_{i=1}^n$ the associated explanation or saliency maps generated by any method. \textit{Activation precision} measures the proportion of the saliency map's positive mass that lies within the annotated region (the segmentation mask) \cite{barnett2021case, raatikainen2022weighting}.
-To compute it, saliency maps are first preprocessed by setting negative values to zero while retaining all positive values.
-This highlights how much of the explanation signal aligns with human-annotated ground truth, effectively quantifying the precision of an explainability method.
-The activation precision is defined as:
+Let $\mathcal{X} = \{\bf{X}\}_{i=1}^n$ denote a set of input images, $\mathcal{M} = \{\bf{M}\}_{i=1}^n$ their corresponding binary segmentation masks, and $\mathcal{S} = \{\bf{S}\}_{i=1}^n$ the explanation or saliency maps produced by a given method. \textit{Activation precision} measures how much of the positive evidence highlighted by an explanation map falls within the annotated ground-truth region \cite{barnett2021case}.

+Before computing the metric, saliency maps are preprocessed by thresholding negative values to zero, $\mathbf{S}_i^+ = \max(\mathbf{S}_i, 0)$, ensuring that only positive evidence contributes to the evaluation.
+For each sample, activation precision (AP) is defined as the proportion of positive activation mass contained inside the annotation mask:

+where $p$ indexes spatial locations and $\epsilon$ is a small constant preventing division by zero.
+The dataset-level activation precision is then obtained by averaging over all samples:

+This metric captures how precisely the explanations signal aligns with expert annotation, providing a clinically meaningful measure of the quality of an explanation method.

-However, activation precision does not penalize false-negative (i.e. missed relevant regions).
-To address this, we introduce \textit{activation sensitivity}, which captures the completeness of the explanation by evaluating how much of the annotated region is covered by the saliency map.
-The activation precision is defined as:
+However, activation precision does not penalize false negatives (i.e. missed relevant regions).
+To address this, we introduce \textit{activation sensitivity}, which captures the completeness of the explanation by computing the fraction of annotated regions that are covered by the saliency map.
+We defined per-sample activation sensitivity (AS) by computing the proportion of mask pixels that receive any positive activation: